Infertility to Adoption – Part 1 “You Will Never Have Children”

 I was still uneasy, and wanting to know, what is growing in me?
 After being referred to an Oncology Gynecologist, I was unsure of what would happen.
 Do I have cancer?
 Surely not.
 I am only 28.

-Want to read more?
+Want to read the next blog in this series?
 Infertility to Adoption – Part 2

 Like what you read?
 Here are some more articles that may enjoy.

-Keeping it real…as an Amazon Associate I earn from qualifying purchases made through my site.
+Keeping it real…as an affiliate I earn from qualifying purchases made through my site.
 Thank you for using the links for Amazon purchases and allowing me to help earn income for my family.
 The commission I earn is at no extra cost to you.
-Simply use my links to purchase from Amazon.